opengrail/opengrail.github.io/_posts/2016-09-11-expressivity-02-imperative.md

 If `strcpy` allocated memory for the return value, there would be no way for `strcpy` to clean it up and the client code couldn't either.
 So we would have a memory leak / hydrant.
 Not having a GC (or any form of automatic memory management) hobbles our range of expressivity by forcing the developer to allocate and free memory by hand.
 As they say these days, like an animal.

 Modern GC implementations, like those on the Java Virtual Machine, are often as fast if not faster than hand tuned solutions and *much less prone to error*.

+# Functions do not a functional language make

+Working with a function like `strcpy` is a good example why most of the C standard library is not functional in its design.
+In a functional language the goal is a pure function - an input takes parameters and returns a result without any side effects.
+The one side effect, that memory is allocated in both cases, is managed by the language in a functional environment.

 # Looping in C